 Represents: 5th Ward

-Council member Bornemann has several other council assignments including, serving on the Community Housing Affordability Task Force; the Bellingham/Whatcom County Convention and Visitors Bureau; the Museum Society; and the Open Space Planning Committee.
-Council member Bornemann moved to Bellingham in 1986 because of its wonderful environmental qualities, its great schools, and its wonderful diversity of active, involved citizens.
+Councilmember Bornemann moved to Bellingham in 1986 because of its wonderful environmental qualities, great neighborhoods, and its involved and active community members.
 He became involved in neighborhood issues dealing with the rapid growth occurring in our city.
-He decided to run for City Council with a commitment to the long range planning and policy setting necessary to protect the integrity of the neighborhoods, diversify the local economy and to preserve the environmental quality of Bellingham.
-Since this time Council member Bornemann has focused on certain areas of interest such as the protection of the Lake Whatcom Reservoir, the redevelopment of a healthy and vibrant downtown, and maintaining and improving civil rights in the community.
-Preserving the quality of life that is so abundant in Bellingham drives Council member Bornemann’s work on these issues.
+He decided to run for City Council with a commitment to long range planning and policy setting necessary to protect the integrity of the neighborhoods, diversity of the local economy, preservation of the environmental quality of Bellingham, and to provide a voice for those on the margins of our community.
+Working to preserve the quality of life and the character of Bellingham’s unique neighborhoods continues to drive Councilmember Bornemann's work on issues.

-Council member Bornemann is serving his current term through 2015.
-He spends his extra time in Bellingham’s beautiful outdoors, hiking, skiing, and fishing.
+Councilmember Bornemann is serving his current term through 2019.
+He spends his extra time painting, gardening, sailing, and hiking.